AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/22.4-release-activity/22-4-release-overview.md

                 </tr>
                 <tr data-mc-conditions="">
    <td> <p><a href="../../../product-announcements/product-releases/22.4-release-activity/22-4-aug-15.md" class="MCXref xref" xrefformat="{para}">Custom form field calculation editor displays error information
-</a></p></p> <p>Editing calculations for custom fields is now easier with helpful error information indicated directly in the calculation.
+</a><span style="color: #ff0000;"> Coming soon to Production!</span></p></p> <p>Editing calculations for custom fields is now easier with helpful error information indicated directly in the calculation.
 While you are creating a calculated field in a custom form, errors are highlighted in pink.
 When you hover over the highlighted portion, a tooltip displays to describe what the problem is.</p>
 </td>
     <td><b>Available on these dates:</b>
                         <ul>